SJSU272Lab/PhysiLink/README.md

 As a recipient user, I can receive an email from another user.

-As a recipient user, i can view/download attachments on received emails.
+As a recipient user, I can view/download attachments on received emails.

 As an initiating and recipient user, I can view all my sent and received emails in a organized environment.